suchipi/hex-engine/packages/website/docs/api-2d.md

   position: Point;

   /**
-   * The current rotation of the current Entity.
+   * The current rotation of the current Entity,
+   * expressed in clockwise radians from the x-axis.
    *
    * Available since version: 0.0.1
    */
-  rotation: Angle;
+  rotation: number;

   /**
    * The current x and y scale factor for the current Entity.